AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ## Price Oscillator
 ### Description
-The Price Oscillator is an indicator based on the difference between two moving averages.
-The difference is accounted for in absolute values and not in percentages.
+This indicator is based on the difference between two moving averages.
+The difference is measured in absolute values, not in percentages.

 ### Usage
 ```cs